dbosk/libbib/README.md

 ## Documentation

 The bibsp package `bibsp.sty` will provide acronyms and commands useful when writing papers in the area of Security and Privacy.
+It also provides a bibliography in various .bib files (automatically included when using `bibsp.sty`).

-Its documentation can be found in `bibsp.pdf`, which can be built by running `make bibsp.pdf`.
+The documentation can be found in `bibsp.pdf`, which can be built by running `make bibsp.pdf`.
 This requires the submodule `makefiles` acquired by running `git submodule update --init`.

 ## Compilation